department-of-veterans-affairs/vets-design-system-documentation/src/_components/on-this-page-jump-links.md

 ### How to use the On this page jump link component
 - **Keep the first link and its corresponding heading close together,** so users can more easily make the connection that the links correspond to the H2 section titles
-- **The content on the page should have a minimum of two H2 section titles to use the On this page jump link.**
+- **The content on the page must have a minimum of two H2 section titles to use the On this page jump link.**
 - **On this page component pairs well with the Back to top component.** The [Back to top component](https://design.va.gov/components/back-to-top) helps users quickly navigate back to the top of long pages of content.

 ## Accessibility considerations